info-beamer/package-hd-player/README.md

 Play audio track for all video files.
 By default the playback is silent.

+# Running outside of info-beamer hosted

+All info-beamer hosted packages can be run with the standalone info-beamer pi program with a little (or a little more) works.
+All you have to do for this packages is to create a `config.json` file.

+Put all your images/videos into the package directory (next to the node.lua file, then run the `mkconfig` python script to create a `config.json` that will play them.
+The `mkconfig` script is an example of how to create such a `config.json`.
+You might want to adapt the file or take a whole different approach.

 ## Problems?

 Please report any problems you encounter using this package here: